-In the world of the internet, we are constantly inundated with online information.
+In the world of the internet, we’re constantly inundated with online information.

-Use the tools available to you to read/watch other people’s experiences in the countries you wish to vist.
+Use the tools available to you to read/watch other people’s experiences in the countries you wish to visit.

-Use the many reviewing platforms available to you (such as Trip Advisor) to read about people’s experiences, where they visited, and what they rated.
+Use the many reviewing platforms available (like Trip Advisor) to read about people’s experiences, where they visited, and what they rated.